raptorjs-legacy/rapido/README.md

 Details on creating your own commands are described in the "Creating Custom Commands" section below.

 ## Stack
 A stack is a collection of commands that are all related to a particular technology stack.
-Rapido supports using multiple stacks, and new stacks can easily be installed from `npm` using the `rapido` CLI as described below.
+Rápido supports using multiple stacks, and new stacks can easily be installed from `npm` using the `rapido` CLI as described below.

 ### Installing Stacks